The Whickham Practice

 We wish to make sure that your child has the opportunity to have immunisations and health checks when they are due.
 We share information about childhood immunisations, the 6–8-week new baby check and breast-feeding status with Gateshead Health NHS Foundation Trust health visitors and school nurses.

-Information may be used by the Clinical Commissioning Group (CCG) for clinical audit to monitor the quality of the service provided to patients with long terms conditions.
+Information may be used by the Integrated Care Board (ICB) for clinical audit to monitor the quality of the service provided to patients with long terms conditions.
 Some of this information may be held centrally and used for statistical purposes (e.g., the National Diabetes Audit).
 When this happens, strict measures are taken to ensure that individual patients cannot be identified from the data.

 Sometimes your information may be requested to be used for research purposes – we will always ask your permission before releasing your information for this purpose.